-The Shetland Islands is home to a landscape that has been shaped by human activity since Neolithic times.
-It is a Global Geopark status landscape with a diverse mixture of wildlife and habitats, many of which are protected under National and European legislation.
+The Shetland Islands' landscape has been shaped by human activity since Neolithic times.
+It has a diverse mixture of wildlife and habitats, many of which are protected under National and European legislation.

 Shetland's built environment is as diverse and varied as its wildlife, and over the past 30 years Shetland has experienced rapid expansion of many of its settlements.